All Products

 Important

-This parameter is required when you set the is_virtual_field parameter to true.
+This parameter is required when is_virtual_field is set to True.

 Important

-• data_type: the type of vector data.
-Only float32 is supported.
-If you want to use other types of vector data, submit a ticket.
+• data_type: The data type of the vector.
+Currently, only float32 is supported.
+If you require other types, submit a ticket to contact us.

 • cosine: the cosine similarity algorithm that calculates the cosine of the angle between two vectors in a vector space.
 A greater value that is obtained by using the cosine similarity algorithm indicates a higher similarity between two vectors.
 In most cases, the algorithm is used to calculate the similarity between text data.